MicrosoftDocs/learn/learn-pr/dotnet-maui/consume-rest-services/includes/2-detect-network-connectivity.md

 ## Detect network connectivity

-There are two ways to detect network connectivity in a .NET MAUI application:
+To check for network connectivity in a .NET MAUI app, use the `Connectivity` class.

-- You can use the platform-specific APIs.
-Each platform has unique APIs to detect and monitor changes to the device's network connectivity.
-This approach works, but because this code is specific to the platform, you must write code for each platform that you support.

-- You can use the .NET MAUI Essentials cross-platform library.
-This library includes the `Connectivity` class.
 This class exposes a property called `NetworkAccess` and an event named `ConnectivityChanged`.
 You can use these members to detect changes in the network.

 The `NetworkAccess` property returns a value from the `NetworkAccess` enumeration.
 The enumeration has five values: `ConstrainedInternet`, `Internet`, `Local`, `None`, and `Unknown`.
 If the `NetworkAccess` property returns a value of `NetworkAccess.None`, then you know you don't have a connection to the Internet, and you shouldn't run networking code.
 This mechanism is portable across platforms.
 The following code shows an example: